daquilino/liri-node-app/README.md

 # liri

- Language Interpretation and Recognition Interface.
  LIRI is a command line node app that takes in parameters and gives you back data.
+LIRI is like iPhone's SIRI.
+However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
+LIRI understands four command (see usage below) the user can use to get a movie's informationn from OMDB and Rotten Tommatoes, a song's information from Spotify, to see my last 20 tweets, or to run one of the previous commands using data from the random.txt file.

 ## Getting Started